Guide: How To Make The Perfect Restaurant Floor Plan

 While your kitchen takes up 40% of your square footage, any additional space – waiting, bar, coat rack, restrooms, etc. – should be taken out of the 60% allocated to dining.
 Your restaurant's entrance and waiting area is the first impression you will make with guests.

 Ask yourself: When customers dip in to take a look at the menu, will they stay and dine?
-If your operation requires a waiting area, consider ample bench seating by the front door or whether you can simply direct customers to the bar while they wait for a table.
+If your operation requires a waiting area, consider ample bench seating by the front door or simply direct customers to the bar while they wait for a table.

 Bar